MarijaBorisov/ngsi-tools/README.md

-# <a name="top"></a>Waste4Think Ngsi Connector Api
+# <a name="top"></a>NGSIBulkUpdater
 <br />
 <br />
-Waste4Think Ngsi Connector API is part of backend implementation of Waste4Think the project, providing an API interface for other participants in the project.
+NGSIBulkUpdater is part of backend implementation of Waste4Think the project, providing an API interface for other participants in the project.
 Using this interface, users can do several operations:
 * Create entities from a file.
-The Ngsi Connector API allows users to create a large number of entities directly from .csv or .json files, it also has customizable rules for defining how data from files will be checked.
+The NGSIBulkUpdater allows users to create a large number of entities directly from .csv or .json files, it also has customizable rules for defining how data from files will be checked.
 * Update entities from a file, it can support full or partial update depending on